Gandhara: Gandhāra grave culture (c. 1400-800 BCE)

-Gandhara's first recorded culture was the Grave Culture that emerged c.
-1200 BCE and lasted until 800 BCE, and named for their distinct funerary practices.
+The Gandhara Grave Culture emerged c.
+1400 BCE and lasted until 800 BCE, and was named for their distinct funerary practices.
 It was found along the Middle Swat River course, even though earlier research considered it to be expanded to the Valleys of Dir, Kunar, Chitral, and Peshawar.
 It has been regarded as a token of the Indo-Aryan migrations but has also been explained by local cultural continuity.
-Backwards projections, based on ancient DNA analyses, suggest ancestors of Swat culture people mixed with a population coming from Inner Asia Mountain Corridor, which carried Steppe ancestry, sometime between 1900 and 1500 BCE.
+DNA analyses shows that inhabitants of the Swat area mixed with Indo-Aryans coming from the Inner Asia Mountain Corridor, who carried Steppe ancestry, sometime between 1900 and 1500 BCE.
+(Note: : "...we estimate the date of admixture into the Late Bronze Age and Iron Age individuals from the Swat District of northernmost South Asia to be, on average, 26 generations before the date that they lived, corresponding to a 95% confidence interval of ~1900 to 1500 BCE...")